| The

 The

-value of 1024 is beyond the bounds of the 8 bits that the
+value of 1024 is beyond the bounds of the 8 bits that the other

-one scalar variable (probably 4).
-You'll need to read the
+(probably 4).
+You'll need to read the Perl documentation that came

-how many bytes your scalar variables use.
+with the interpreter to determine how many bytes your scalar variables

 |